Aurel300/ammer/README.md

 To actually use a dynamic library at run-time, it must be present in a place in which the OS will know to look.
 This differs from platform to platform:

  - OS X - the dynamic linker will look in `/usr/lib`, `/usr/local/lib`, paths specified in the environment variables `DYLD_LIBRARY_PATH`, `DYLD_FALLBACK_LIBRARY_PATH`, `DYLD_VERSIONED_LIBRARY_PATH`, the special `@executable_path`, and more (see  https://www.mikeash.com/pyblog/friday-qa-2009-11-06-linking-and-install-names.html)

+## Implementation details

+External libraries are build in up to four separate stages:

+ - FFI type processing - common to all targets, runs once per library.
+In this stage, the special [FFI types](#types) are checked.
+See [`ammer.Ammer.createFFIMethod`](src/ammer/Ammer.hx).
+ - Stub creation - target-specifc, runs once per library.
+In this stage, files containing the FFI stubs are created for the library if they are needed.
+See [`ammer.stub`](src/ammer/stub).
+ - Type patching - target-specific, runs once per library.
+In this stage, an `extern class` containing the native or FFI-linked methods is defined, and the methods of the original class are rewritten to map Haxe types to the target-specific ones and vice versa.
+See [`ammer.patch`](src/ammer/patch).
+ - Build - target-specific, runs once per project.
+In this stage, the stubs for all the libraries are compiled if needed.
+See [`ammer.build`](src/ammer/build).